-A VA escrow hold-back loan enables a veteran using a VA home loan to finance repair costs.
-The subject repairs are those required by an VA appraiser and/or VA underwriter.
-Examples include:
+A VA escrow hold-back loan helps veterans finance repair costs into their VA home loan.
+The program requires the financed repairs be limited to those required by an VA appraiser and/or VA underwriter.
+For example:

 Broken air conditioner

-A VA escrow hold-back loan allows a VA home-buyer to purchase their home first and then complete repairs after closing on their Arizona VA loan.
+The VA escrow hold-back loan program is very flexible.
+It allows VA home-buyers to purchase their home and then complete the repairs financed by the VA escrow hold-back program after closing on their VA home loan.

 VA Escrow Hold-back Eligible Repairs

 Eligible escrow hold-back repairs must be listed on the appraisal by the VA appraiser and/or underwriter as a violation of VA’s minimum property standards.
 Borrower desired renovations/repairs do not qualify (unless they are also required by an appraiser or underwriter).

 Maximum Amount Financed

 The VA escrow hold-back program allows an Arizona VA buyer to finance up to $5,000 in repairs.